Code-Institute-Submissions/AAA_Hospitality_Services/README.md

 #### Explain deployment and testing of this project?
 This project has been tested on small and large devices in order to check responsiveness.
 All the responsiveness issues fixed with the help of media queries.
 Furthermore, this project has been tested on different browsers like Chrome, Safari, Mozilla Firefox, and Internet Explorer.
+All the links, video and form validation have been tested by author and all works fine.
-In a nutshell, final copy of this project has been deployed on GitHub-pages and Git and GitHub used for version control.
+In a nutshell, final copy of this project has been deployed on GitHub-pages.
+Git and GitHub used for version control.

 #### Acknowledgments and Special Thanks